geek-cookbook/geek-cookbook/docs/recipes/invidious.md

 Now hit the URL you defined in your config, you'll see the basic search screen.
 Enter a search phrase (*"marvel movie trailer"*) to see the YouTube video results, or paste in a YouTube URL such as `https://www.youtube.com/watch?v=bxqLsrlakK8`, change the domain name from `www.youtube.com` to your instance's FQDN, and watch the fun [^2]!

+You can also install a range of browser add-ons to automatically redirect you from youtube.com to your Invidious instance.
+I'm testing "[libredirect](https://addons.mozilla.org/en-US/firefox/addon/libredirect/)" currently, which seems to work as advertised!

 ## Summary

 What have we achieved?
 We have an HTTPS-protected private YouTube frontend - we can now watch whatever videos we please, without feeding Google's profile on us.
 We can also subscribe to channels without requiring a Google account, and we can share individual videos directly via our instance (*by generating links*).